njl/progcom/README.md

 Understanding The PyCon Talk Review Process
 ------------
-The process runs in two rounds; the first is called "kittendome", and is basically the process of winnowing out talks.
+The process runs in two rounds; the first is called "screening", and is basically the process of winnowing out talks.
 Talks which aren't relevant for PyCon, have poorly prepared proposals, or otherwise won't make the cut, get eliminated from consideration early.
 Talks aren't compared to one another; a